CraigYanitski/kosmatau3d/README.md

 $ browse index.html
 ```

 You should now see the homepage of the documentation in its current form.
 This will periodically be improved over time.

 ## Functionality

 #### Single-voxel models

 This is the basic component of `kosmatau3d`.
 It is made available as a self-sufficient object for use in other subgridding models.
 Given a volume-filling factor, mass, and FUV field, the single voxel object calculates the wavelength-dependant intensity, optical depth, absorption, and emissivity (assuming no background intensity) for a clumpy PDR ensemble.
 The explanation of this model is thoroughly-explained in `./tests/voxel.ipynb`.

+The objects that will modelled with this are:

+  - IC 1396
+    - (Okada et al. 2022) first application of directly comparing single voxels with an observational map

 #### 3D models

 The full subgrid model to simulate entire 3-dimensional structures.
 Voxel data can be streamed into fits files and the radiative transfer portion is a self-contained module to save on computational time.

 It is currently setup for the Milky Way model initially developed by Christoph Bruckmann as that will be its first application.
 This galactic model can also be used in a more generalised application for distant galaxies.

 The objects that will modelled with this are:

   - Milky Way
-    - an approximate description compared to COBE-FIRAS, Planck, CfA, Mopra, ThrUMMS, and SEDIGISM data
+    - (Yanitski et al. 2022) an approximate description compared to COBE-FIRAS, Planck, CfA, Mopra, ThrUMMS, and SEDIGISM data
-  - IC 1396
-    - first application of directly comparing single voxels with an observational map

 ## Code Corrections

-The major changes to the `kosmatau3d` model are described in the document treatise.pdf, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2022) paper.
+The major changes to the `kosmatau3d` model are described in the document `treatise.pdf`, and the major changes to the Milky Way model will also appear in the upcoming Yanitski et al. (2022) paper.
 There will be other documents to state the other various corrections and developments made.

 ## Developmental Progress

 ### base development

-* [x] Include submodule to explore KOSMA-$\tau$ and `kosmatau3d` properties
-* [ ] Include submodule covering the Mathematica routines developed by Markus Röllig
+* 3D model
   * [x] Correct voxel-averaged intensity calculation
   * [x] Ensure 3D model saves relevant data
     * [ ] implement multiprocessing
+  * [x] Modify single-voxel instance to calculate a column when $f_V > 1$
+    * [ ] Allow for arbitrary $f_V$ ($<1$)
+* Radiative transfer
   * [x] Ensure correct calculation of sythetic datacube
     * [x] implement multiprocessing
     * [ ] optimise
+  * [ ] Implement opacity map in radiative transfer calculation
+  * [ ] Implement FUV absorption calculation in full 3D model
+  * [ ] Modify the `radiativeTransfer` module to work for arbitrary geometry
+* Miscellaneous
+  * [x] Include submodule to explore KOSMA-$\tau$ and `kosmatau3d` properties
   * [x] Include submodule to compare observational data with synthetic datacubes
-* [x] Modify single-voxel instance to calculate a column when $f_V > 1$
-  * [ ] Allow for arbitrary $f_V$ ($<1$)
     * [x] Fixed observational regridding error maps
-* [ ] Implement FUV absorption calculation in full 3D model
-* [ ] Modify the `radiativeTransfer` module to work for arbitrary geometry
+  * [ ] Include submodule covering the Mathematica routines developed by Markus Röllig
   * [ ] Develop the code testing suite
   * [ ] Fully document the code using `sphinx`
   * [ ] Implement CI/CD
   * [ ] Develop the code testing suite

 ### future development